-This framing matters because insert tooling is rarely just a product-choice debate.
-It is usually an interruption-economics debate.
+This framing matters because insert tooling is rarely a product-choice debate.
+It is an interruption-economics debate.
 The shop is deciding whether the edge should be treated as a replaceable wear item while the body stays in service, or whether the entire tool should continue to be consumed, replaced, remeasured, and reset as one unit.

 Insert Tooling Pays Back Best When Edge Consumption Is Predictable

 If the operation is rare, experimental, or constantly changing, the same insert system may add more complexity than value.
-Holder choice, insert-family decisions, and indexing habits can become extra planning layers rather than productivity layers.
+Holder choice, insert-family decisions, and indexing habits become extra planning layers rather than productivity layers.

 This is the first useful filter.
 Inserts are strongest when wear is part of normal life on the operation.
 The shop already knows the edge will degrade.
 The insert system only has to answer whether recovery becomes cleaner.